petrstepanov/root-canvas-helper/README.md

 Below please find a snippet that demonstrates basic functionality of the library.
 ```
+TODO: write example use
 ```

-Refer to the source code and
+Refer to the source code and let me nkow if there are any questions.

 Contribute and Integrate with Development Environment
 -----------------------------------------------------